-Apsara PolarDB uses a cloud native architecture.
-PolarDB takes advantage of the benefits of commercial databases and open source cloud databases.
-Commercial databases offer the following benefits: stability, reliability, high performance, and scalability.
-Open source cloud databases offer the following benefits: simplicity, openness, and rapid iteration.
-This topic describes the architecture and features of PolarDB .
+PolarDB is based on the cloud native architecture.
+PolarDB provides the benefits of commercial databases and open source cloud databases.
+Commercial databases offer the benefits of stability, reliability, high performance, and scalability.
+Open source cloud databases offer the benefits of simplicity, openness, and rapid iteration.
+This topic describes the architecture and features of PolarDB.

 One primary node and multiple read-only nodes

 PolarDB uses a distributed cluster-based architecture.
-Each standard PolarDB cluster consists of a primary node and a maximum of 15 read-only nodes.
-At least one read-only node must be used to implement failovers to ensure high availability of PolarDB databases.
+A Cluster Edition cluster consists of a primary node and a maximum of 15 read-only nodes.
+At least one read-only node is used to ensure high availability.
 The primary node processes read and write requests and the read-only nodes process only read requests.
-PolarDB uses an active-active architecture for the primary node and read-only nodes in each cluster.
-This architecture allows you to implement failovers to ensure high availability of PolarDB databases.
+PolarDB uses the active-active failover method between the primary node and read-only nodes.
+This method provides the high availability service of databases.

 Compute and storage decoupling

 PolarDB decouples compute from storage.
-This allows you to scale clusters that are deployed on Alibaba Cloud to meet your business requirements.
-Compute nodes store only metadata and remote storage nodes store data files and redo logs.
-Database engine servers function as compute nodes and database storage servers function as storage nodes.
-You need only to synchronize the metadata of redo logs among your compute nodes.
+This allows you to scale clusters that are deployed on Alibaba Cloud based on your business development requirements.
+The database compute nodes (database engine servers) store only metadata.
+The remote storage nodes (database storage servers) store data, such as data files and redo logs.
+You need only to synchronize the metadata that is related to redo logs among your compute nodes.
 This reduces the replication delay between the primary node and read-only nodes.
-If the primary node fails, a read-only node can function as the primary node in a short period.
+If the primary node is faulty, a read-only node can serve as the primary node in a short period.

-By default, read/write splitting is enabled for PolarDB clusters.
-The read/write splitting feature is available for free.
-This feature is transparent to users.
-This feature provides the capabilities of high availability and self-adaptive load balancing.
-The read/write splitting feature automatically forwards SQL requests to each node of PolarDB clusters based on cluster endpoints.
-This allows you to process a large number of concurrent SQL requests in high-throughput scenarios.
+By default, read/write splitting is a transparent, high availability, and adaptive load balancing capability that is provided for PolarDB Cluster Edition for free.
+The read/write splitting feature automatically forwards Structured Query Language (SQL) requests to each node of PolarDB Cluster Edition based on cluster endpoints.
+This allows you to process concurrent SQL statements in aggregation and high-throughput scenarios.
 For more information, see Read/write splitting.

 High-speed network connections

-High-speed network connections are used between compute nodes and storage nodes of PolarDB databases.
-The Remote Direct Memory Access (RDMA) protocol is used for data transmission between compute nodes and storage nodes.
+High-speed network connections are used between compute nodes and storage nodes of databases.
+The Remote Direct Memory Access (RDMA) protocol is used to transmit data between compute nodes and storage nodes.
 These two features eliminate the bottlenecks of I/O performance.

 Shared distributed storage